lessleyH/Astro1_Moon/README.md

 *Origins of the Moon* is a game about the origins of the moon made for children.

+## Learning Objectives of Our Game
+- Discuss basic facts about the moon
+- Recognize moon phases when viewing the moon
+- Understand the origin of moon craters
+- Learn about theories on how the moon was created
+- Walk through of the history of our moon

 ## User Stories

 The following functionality is **completed**: